VISA REGIME — CHINA (MAINLAND)

 For holders of valid passports, visa is not required for stays of up to 90 days within a period of 180 days.

 ENTRY REGIME FOR CITIZENS OF THE REPUBLIC OF SERBIA DURING THE COVID-19 PANDEMIC

 Citizens of the Republic of Serbia with a valid work permit, residence permit for personal reasons or residence permit for the purpose of family unification, may enter the People’s Republic of China if they have a Travel Document issued by the Embassy of the People’s Republic of China in Belgrade.
-As of 6 November 2020, in order to obtain the Travel Document, it is necessary to submit to the Embassy negative results of two tests, PCR and serology IgM, issued no more than 48 hours earlier.
+As of 10.
+January 2022, in order to obtain the Travel Document, it is necessary to submit the following to the Embassy

 ENTERING AND LEAVING THE COUNTRY

 To enter and stay in the People’s Republic of China for up to 30 days, citizens of the Republic of Serbia do not need a visa.